10 Mountains in Peru for Climbing: Snapshot Overview

 For those with little or no previous experience who hope for a taste of mountaineering, a popular mountain in Peru is Mount Diablo Mudo, also known as Rajucollota, in the Cordillera Huayhuash.
 This peak presents a moderate challenge, requiring the use of climbing equipment.
 However, with a guide, this can be attempted by anyone in good physical shape.
 The ascent and descent of the mountain are usually completed in one day and it is a common addition to the classic Huayhuash Circuit trek.
 The trip can be organised from Huaraz.

-For serious mountaineers, Peru holds irresistible challenges for every level and ability.
+For serious mountaineers, a Peru holiday holds irresistible challenges for every level and ability.
 For those who prefer adventures of a less extreme nature, there is still ample opportunity to come face to face with some of the most sublime peaks of the Andes – from a safe distance far, far below, from some of Peru’s best treks.